shmuhammadd/NaijaSenti/README.md

 * Lacuna Fund : Lacuna Fund is the world’s first collaborative effort to provide data scientists, researchers, and social entrepreneurs in low- and middle-income contexts globally with the resources they need to produce labeled datasets that address urgent problems in their communities.

-* **Hausa**:  Hausa is a Chadic language spoken by the Hausa people, mainly within the territories of Niger and the northern half of Nigeria, and with significant minorities in Chad, Ghana, and Cameroon.
+* **Yoruba**: Yoruba is a language spoken in West Africa, most prominently Southwestern Nigeria.
+It is spoken by the ethnic Yoruba people.

 * **Hausa**:  Hausa is a Chadic language spoken by the Hausa people, mainly within the territories of Niger and the northern half of Nigeria, and with significant minorities in Chad, Ghana, and Cameroon.

-* **Hausa**:  Hausa is a Chadic language spoken by the Hausa people, mainly within the territories of Niger and the northern half of Nigeria, and with significant minorities in Chad, Ghana, and Cameroon.
+* **Igbo**:  Igbo is the principal native language of the Igbo people, an ethnic group from eastern Nigeria..
 * **README file**: a document that introduces an open project to the public and any potential contributors
 * **repository** or **repo**: a collection of documents related to your project, in which you create and save new code or content
 * **Roadmap**: a document outlining the schedule of work to be done on a project